 What happens if I overdose?

-What should I avoid while taking Goodsense Cetirizine D-12 Hour (cetirizine and pseudoephedrine)?
+What should I avoid while taking Goodsense Cetirizine D-12 Hour?

 This medication may impair your thinking or reactions.
 Be careful if you drive or do anything that requires you to be alert.